The political strength of the far right makes a crucial difference to the way we live.

 indirect approach.
 It clearly had an advantage over established opinion poll strategies.

-Their idea was: Let's not ask the parents.
-Let's listen to their kids.
+Their idea was: Forget asking the parents.

 Pushed by his kids (it was their idea) and assisted by his brother, a behavioural scientist,